sang765/PaperMC-Manager/README.md

 2. **Run the EXE Version:**

    - Run the EXE file by double-clicking it or executing it from the command line.

+## Note
+- This script is not affliated with PaperMC team.